-If protected animals are a threat to human safety, damaging property and/or causing economic hardship, the National Parks and Wildlife Service (NPWS) may grant a biodiversity conservation licence under the Biodiversity Conservation Act 2016 (BC Act) to harm (for example, cull or capture and relocate) the protected animals responsible.
+If a native animal becomes a threat to human safety, is damaging property and/or causing economic hardship, a biodiversity conservation licence may be granted by National Parks and Wildlife Service to control it.
+Under the Biodiversity Conservation Act 2016 (BC Act) this control is referred to as harm and may include catching and releasing or culling an animal.

-The public register provides information about licences to harm administered since 25 August 2017, following commencement of the BC Act.
+The public register provides information about licences to control native animals administered since 25 August 2017, following commencement of the BC Act.
 This includes licences that have been granted, renewed, varied, suspended or cancelled since that time.
 The register is available as an Excel spreadsheet and is updated approximately every 3 months.

-When you open the spreadsheet, click on the tabs at the bottom of the spreadsheet to view information about different types of licences to harm.
+When you open the spreadsheet, click on the tabs at the bottom of the spreadsheet to view information about different types of licences to control native animals.

 The rights conferred by a biodiversity conservation licence are subject to conditions.

-The documents below show the conditions for landholder's licences to harm different types of protected animals, including:
+The documents below show the conditions for landholder's licences issued to control different types of native animals, including:

-- white ibis nests and eggs (PDF 30KB)
+- Licence to harm white ibis nests and eggs conditions (PDF 30KB)

 - General licence to harm (site specific) conditions (PDF 28KB)